NeoKokuxz/Java-Web-Development-SpringBoot/Web-Services-APIs/ConsumeRest&SOAP.md

 - Swagger also provides some default values in its response that you can customize, such as “Api Documentation”, “Created by Contact Email”, “Apache 2.0”.
 To change these values, you can use the apiInfo(ApiInfo apiInfo) method.

+#### Customization of Swagger
+- Not desirable to expose entire API
+- Restrict Swagger's response
+- Passing parameters to apis() and path() methods
+- Override response message on HTTP method